Gaetanneo/Secure-Java-App-Deployment/README.md

 This K8s configuration will be made by using eksctl.
 We'll cover the process from creating the Kubernetes cluster to deploying a containerized Java application, integrating essential DevOps tools like Terraform, Trivy and SonarQube along the way.

-The fun part of this project will be the integration of our gitlab instance with the k8s cluster hosted on AWS, automate the deployment of the application, test its functionality and finally monitor the application to ensure high availability & scalability
+The fun part of this project will be the integration of our gitlab instance with the k8s cluster hosted on AWS, automate the deployment of the application, test its functionality and finally monitor the application to ensure high availability & scalability.

 # **Step-by-Step Workflow:**

-* 1- Outsourcing the App code from the Software team (Code local Test & Review)
+* 1- Outsourcing the App code from the Software/Dev team (Code local Test & Review)
 * 2- Creating & Registering a GitLab Runner on an AWS EC2 instance using Terraform
 * 3-Creating a GitLab CI/CD Pipeline
 * 4-Unit Testing with Maven